Peru & the Nazca Lines

 - Small Group

 - All Inclusive

-We fly to from London to Lima, arriving in the evening.
-From here we transfer to our hotel.
+We fly from London to Lima and upon arrival this evening, we transfer to our hotel.

 The day is spent in Lima.
-In the morning, we visit the National Museum of Anthropology & Archaeology and, after lunch by the sea, we enjoy a walking tour of some of the highlights of the Spanish Colonial capital.
+In the morning we visit the National Museum of Anthropology & Archaeology and, after lunch by the sea, enjoy a walking tour of some of the highlights of the Spanish Colonial capital.

 Our day begins with a drive across the desert to the extensive Nazca ceremonial centre of Cahuachi.
 Featuring some 40 mounds that originally formed the bases to mud brick structures, Cahuachi is thought to have been a pilgrimage site, maintained by a small permanent population but visited at certain ritually important times of the year by people from throughout the Nazca area.
 After lunch back in the town, we visit the Antonini Archaeological Museum, which houses an extensive collection of Nazca material, including pots, some intriguing architectural models and Nazca mummies, remarkably well preserved in the dry coastal environment.